louissalin/blux/README.markdown

 > 	$ blux.rb -e -f draft1.23 --verbose

 when using the --verbose option, Blux will output a lot of extra information to the screen as it works

+## community
+feel free to post your comments or questions to the Blux Google group here: blux_manager@googlegroups.com